KankakeeCommunityCollege/recover-newsroom/_posts/2020-04-28-cares-act-funding-now-available.md

 It will take up to 2 weeks to determine eligibility, process requests, print and send checks, said Michelle Hasik, KCC director of financial aid.
 The first checks are expected to be sent by the end of May.

-A link to the CARES Act Fund application will be at [kcc.edu/financialaid](http://www.kcc.edu/financialaid) by May 7.
+More information and the CARES Act Fund application are on the [KCC Financial Aid page](http://www.kcc.edu/future/paying/fedstateaid/Pages/cares-act-information.aspx ).

-More information is available from KCC’s Office of Financial Aid through email at [finaid@kcc.edu](mailto:finaid@kcc.edu) or phone 815-802-8550.

-&nbsp;